udtghg/udtghg.github.io/index.md

 ![The operational GHG emissions (Og) of buildings (CO2e/kWh—carbon dioxide equivalent per kilowatt hour) are calculated using a linear equation](/assets/images/linear_equation.jpg)

-Electricity demand (Del) in kWh (kilowatt-hours) by average values indicated in national benchmarking reports or results from a simulated energy demand model (CEA) or actual meter reading.
+Electricity demand (Del) in kWh (kilowatt-hours) by average values indicated in energy statistics <a href="https://www.ema.gov.sg/resources/singapore-energy-statistics/chapter3">reports</a>, national benchmarking <a href="https://www.bca.gov.sg/bess/benchmarkingreport/benchmarkingreport.aspx">reports</a> or results from a simulated energy demand model (CEA) or actual meter reading.

-The electricity grid emission factor is the average amount of CO2 that each grid-connected power unit emits per unit of net electricity produced in the system (Energy Market Authority-EMA's yearly Singapore energy statistics report provides the emission factor for Singapore).
+The electricity grid emission factor is the average amount of CO2 that each grid-connected power unit emits per unit of net electricity produced in the system (Energy Market Authority-EMA's yearly Singapore energy statistics <a href="https://www.ema.gov.sg/resources/singapore-energy-statistics/chapter2">report</a> provides the emission factor for Singapore).

 The Global Warming Potential (GWP) for each of the seven major GHGs [carbon dioxide (CO2), methane (CH4), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulfur hexafluoride (SF6), nitrous oxide (N2O), and nitrogen trifluoride (NF3)], compares the contribution of a given mass of a GHG to that of CO2 in terms of global warming over a definite time frame (for instance, 100 years).
-The GWP values for the most common GHGs (CO2, CH4, N2O) can be found in the Intergovernmental Panel on Climate Change (IPCC) reports.
+The GWP values for the most common GHGs (CO2, CH4, N2O) can be found in the Intergovernmental Panel on Climate Change (IPCC) <a href="https://www.ipcc.ch/assessment-report/ar6/">report</a>.

 * * *